Robust Equilibria in Concurrent Games: Abstract

 \section{Abstract}

 We study the problem of finding robust equilibria in multiplayer concurrent games with mean payoff objectives.
 A $(k,t)$-robust equilibrium is a strategy profile such that no coalition of size $k$ can improve the payoff of one its member by deviating, and no coalition of size $t$ can decrease the payoff of other players.
-We are interested in pure equilibria, that is, solutions that can be implemented using non-randomized strategies.
+While deciding whether there exists such equilibria is undecidable in general, we suggest algorithms for two meaningful restrictions on the complexity of strategies.
+The first restriction concerns memory.
+We show that we can reduce the problem of the existence of a memoryless robust equilibrium to a formula in the (existential) theory of reals.
+The second restriction concerns randomisation.
 We suggest a general transformation from multiplayer games to two-player games such that pure equilibria in the first game correspond to winning strategies in the second one.
-We then devise from this transformation, an algorithm which computes equilibria in mean-payoff games.
-Robust equilibria in mean-payoff games reduce to winning strategies in multidimensional mean-payoff games for some threshold satisfying some constraints.
-We then show that the existence of such equilibria can be decided in polynomial space, and that the decision problem is \PSPACE-complete.
+Thanks to this transformation, we show that the existence of robust equilibria can be decided in polynomial space, and that the decision problem is \PSPACE-complete.